 How EpiPen4Schools® works

-The EpiPen4Schools® program provides up to four free EpiPen® or EpiPen Jr® (epinephrine injection, USP) Auto-Injectors in the form of two EpiPen 2-Pak® cartons, two EpiPen Jr 2-Pak® cartons or one 2-Pak of each kind along with EpiPen® Trainers, a storage locker and a detailed training video, to qualifying public and private kindergarten, elementary, middle and high schools in the US.
+The EpiPen4Schools® program provides up to four free EpiPen® (epinephrine injection, USP) or EpiPen Jr® (epinephrine injection, USP) Auto-Injectors in the form of two EpiPen 2-Pak® cartons, two EpiPen Jr 2-Pak® cartons or one 2-Pak of each kind along with EpiPen® Trainers and a detailed training video, to qualifying public and private kindergarten, elementary, middle and high schools in the US.
 Schools may receive the authorized generic versions of EpiPen and EpiPen Jr.

 To participate in EpiPen4Schools®, a school nurse or other authorized school representative must visit www.EpiPen4Schools.com to download the order and certification form, and then fax or email the form with a valid prescription to 1-973-718-4328 or firstname.lastname@example.org.
 Alternatively, school representatives can call 1-973-845-7600 to speak with a live representative.
 There is no requirement for a school to purchase additional EpiPen® Auto-Injectors or any other Mylan Specialty product.

 Patient Training Video